-- 1. Place the engine in a vertical position. - 2.
-Remove the top cowl. - 3.
-Remove the dipstick. - 4.
-Wipe oil off the dipstick with a clean cloth. - 5.
-Insert the dipstick to the hole completely. - Remove the dipstick again.
-Check the oil level on the dipstick.
-Oil level must be between the upper limit and lower limit shown on the dipstick. - 7.
-Return the dipstick.
+- 1. Stop the engine and place the outboard motor in a vertical position. - 2.
+Pull the bottom of cowl latch to unlock, lift and remove the top cowl. - After the engine has been shut off 5 minutes, remove the dipstick and wipe oil off with a clean cloth. - 4.
+Insert the dipstick to the hole completely. - 5.
+Remove the dipstick.
+Oil level must be between the upper limit and lower limit shown on the dipstick. - If the oil level is below the lower limit, add the oil to between the upper and lower limit mark on the dipstick.

-- 1. Filler cap - 2.
-Dipstick
+1. Filler cap

+- 2. Dipstick - 3.
+Filler port